eramireztorres/hs_torch_optimizer/README.md

 ### Other Models via OpenRouter

-To use Llama, Gemini or other models with OpenRouter, follow these steps:
+To use Llama, Gemini, or other models with OpenRouter, follow these steps:

 1. Visit [OpenRouter](https://openrouter.ai/) and log in or create an account.
 2. Navigate to the API keys section in your account dashboard and generate a new API key.